RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 #### Resources Based on Need & Desire

 - Ensure **training and development programs** are accessible, allowing employees to engage as they choose rather than making them mandatory.
-- Provide **customized support** based on individual needs—whether it’s additional technical training, mental health resources, or flexible work arrangements.
+- Provide **customized support** based on individual needs -- whether it's additional technical training, mental health resources, or flexible work arrangements.
 - Encourage **self-directed growth** by making learning materials and advancement resources widely available.

 By integrating these principles, companies can create a **sustainable, inclusive, and supportive work environment** where employees feel valued, motivated, and empowered to succeed.